reconhub/learn/content/post/practical-real-time-response-3.md

 This practical is the third (and last) part of a practical which simulates the early assessment and reconstruction of an Ebola Virus Disease (EVD) outbreak.
-Please make sure you have gone through parts 1 and 2 before starting part 3.
+Please make sure you have gone through [part 1](./real-time-response-1.html) and [part 2](./real-time-response-2.html) before starting [part 3](./real-time-response-3.html).
 In part 3 of the practical, we give an introduction to transmission chain reconstruction using `outbreaker2`.

+> Note: This practical is derived from earlier practicals called [Ebola
+> simulation part 1: early outbreak
+> assessment](./simulated-evd-early.html) and [Ebola simulation part 2:
+> outbreak reconstruction](./practical-ebola-reconstruction.html)

 ## Learning outcomes

-By the end of this practical (part 3), you should be able to:
+By the end of this practical ([part 3](./real-time-response-3.html)), you should be able to:

   - Use the `outbreaker2` package to reconstruct who infected whom using epidemiological and genetic data